gocd-contrib/email-notifier/README.md

 - You will see `Email Notification plugin` on plugin listing page
 ![Plugins listing page][1]

-- You will need to configure the plugin
+- You will need to configure the plugin (this feature requires GoCD version >= v15.2, use system properties to configure the plugin)
 ![Configure plugin pop-up][2]

 - When the stage status changes...